SamujjwalSam/Short-text_GNN/Readme.md

 ## GLEN Data Flow:
-1. Preprocess the token graph to generate domain invariant token representation 1.1.
-Forward pass via GCN: `H(t+1) = Sigmoid(D-1/2 A D-1/2 H(t))`
+1. Preprocess the token graph to generate domain invariant token representation
+    1. Forward pass via GCN: `H(t+1) = Sigmoid(D-1/2 A D-1/2 H(t))`
-    1.2. `H(t)` represents node features
+    2. `H(t)` represents node features
-    1.3. `H(t+1)` will contain information from tokens of both domains, i.e. domain invariant
+    3. `H(t+1)` will contain information from tokens of both domains, i.e. domain invariant
 2. Obtain sample text graph:
-    2.1.
-Fetch k-hop neighbor induced subgraph from token graph for token in the sample text 2.2.
-If nodes are disconnected in induced subgraph, connect consecutive token present in sample text with edge weight `e`
+    1. Fetch k-hop neighbor induced subgraph from token graph for token in the sample text
+    2. If nodes are disconnected in induced subgraph, connect consecutive token present in sample text with edge weight `e`
 3. Architecture:
-    3.1.
-Pass individual sample text graphs through GNNs to generate new token representations 3.2.
-Foreach text graph (`G_i`), use `Xi` and `Ai` to get aggregate sample representation: `Xi’ = GNN(Xi, Ai)` 3.3.
-Concatenate `Xi” = Xi’ + Xi`
+    1. Pass individual sample text graphs through GNNs to generate new token representations
+    2. Foreach text graph (`G_i`), use `Xi` and `Ai` to get aggregate sample representation: `Xi’ = GNN(Xi, Ai)`
+    3. Concatenate `Xi” = Xi’ + Xi`
-    3.4.
-Pass Xi” through LSTM: `Xi’” = LSTM(Xi”)`
+    4. Pass Xi” through LSTM: `Xi’” = LSTM(Xi”)`
-    3.4.
-Forward Xi”' to a classifier `result = C(Xi’”)`
+    5. Forward Xi”' to a classifier `result = C(Xi’”)`

-## GLEN Motivation:
+## GLEN Motivations and Ideas:

-1. Construct a joint token graph (G) using S and T data with domain information 1.1.
-Calculate edge weights
+1. Construct a joint token graph (`G`) using `S` and `T` data with domain information
+    1. Calculate edge weights
-    1.2.
-Generate token embeddings
+    2. Generate token embeddings
-    1.3.
-Fine-tune token embeddings
+    3. Fine-tune token embeddings
-2. Preprocess G such that node representations are domain-invariant (Using GNN) 2.1.
-Forward pass through a GNN (possibly GCN) 2.2.
-Verify if processed embeddings are domain invariant by classification 2.2.1.
-Train classifier using S
+2. Preprocess G such that node representations are domain-invariant (Using GNN)
+    1. Forward pass through a GNN (possibly GCN)
+    2. Verify if processed embeddings are domain invariant by classification
+        1. Train classifier using `S`
-        2.2.2.
-Test trained classifier on T
+        2. Test trained classifier on `T`
-        2.2.3.
-Do previous steps for normal and processed embeddings; processed should work better
+        3. Do previous steps for normal and processed embeddings; processed should work better
-3. Construct subgraph $H_i$ by following:
+3. Construct subgraph `H_i` by following:
-    3.1.
-Construct a single sample graph (H1) by connecting nodes of adjacent tokens 3.2.
-Fetch n-hop neighbor subgraph of H's nodes from G to construct H2.
+    1. Construct a single sample graph (`H1`) by connecting nodes of adjacent tokens
+    2. Fetch n-hop neighbor subgraph of `H`'s nodes from `G` to construct `H2`.
-    3.3.
-Merge H1 and H2 by merging the neighbors from H2 to H1.
+    3. Merge `H1` and `H2` by merging the neighbors from `H2` to `H1`.
-    3.4.
-H1 now represents sample graph with domain invariant feature
+    4. `H1` now represents sample graph with domain invariant feature
-4. Pass H1 through GNN followed by LSTM such that linguistic features are captured to get f(H1)
+4. Pass `H1` through GNN followed by LSTM such that linguistic features are captured to get `f(H1)`
-5. Pass f(H1) through an aggregate network g() to
+5. Pass `f(H1)` through an aggregate network `g()` to
-6. Use Domain Specific vectorizer: If a token occurs with high freq in S and not in T or vice versa, That token is informative.
+6. Use Domain Specific vectorizer: If a token occurs with high freq in `S` and not in `T` or vice versa, That token is informative.
 Treat domain as class and use class specific features.

 ## Requirements